gaojiawei321/Mars_PINN_Mag/README.md

 ### Code Structure

 - `/Code`: Python scripts for generating figures/movies.
-- `/Fig`: Output figures and visualizations, including Movies S1–S3.
+- `/fig`: Output figures and visualizations, including Movies S1–S3.
+- `/save`: The PINN model and train_norm_stats, including PINN-A1 and PINN-B.

 ### How to Reproduce the Movies